rivas-lab/hla-assoc/README.md

 sharing.

 ### `private_data`

+This directory is **not** tracked by Git and contains data files that were created by hand, downloaded from somewhere, or otherwise created using code that isn't tracked in this repo.

+### `private_output`

 This directory is **not** tracked by Git and contains one output directory per notebook or script from the `notebooks` and `scripts` directories.
 These files